THIS WEEK:

 6) What is the best advice you ever received?
 Who gave it to you?

 8) What is your favorite Bible Verse?
+John 3:16 = says it all.
+I sing this one all the time.

 9) Do you have any good jokes you like to tell?

 10) What is the scariest animal?
-Sharks
+Snake!!!

 11) If you opened a restaurant, what would you call it, and what’s on the menu?